 The Unit members shall apply the Unit's criteria and procedures to determine whether a candidate qualifies for tenure, promotion, or both.
-Votes will be recorded as "YES", "NO", or "ABSTAIN" using a secret ballot system.
+Votes will be recorded as "YES", "NO", or "ABSTAIN" using a secret electronic ballot system.
 Voting faculty are encouraged to submit ballots unsigned, however, ballots that are voluntarily signed by the voting faculty member shall not be disqualified.
 Written justification of all votes at the unit level shall be mandatory and shall state specifically how the candidate meets or does not meet the unit's criteria.
 Proxy voting is not permitted.

-Those absent from the committee meeting may not vote except when provisions have been made for secure electronic voting for the whole committee.
 A faculty member on leave may vote only upon written notification to the department chairperson or dean of his or her desire to do so before beginning the leave of absence.